Are you an independent agent?Sign Up|Log In

 • On-water towing: This covers the costs of towing, up to your policy limit, if you have a problem on the water and need your boat towed to shore.
 On-water towing covers the hauling of your boat to a service area if it is stuck or stalled, runs out of gas, or is in an accident.
 Because on-water towing professionals risk their boats and lives to bring you safely to shore, the price you'll pay is likely going to be high.
 An uninsured boat towing incident can cost hundreds of dollars or more.
 If your boat is disabled due to an accident, the tow can be far pricier.
 By contrast, boat-towing insurance is typically very affordable.

 An independent insurance agent can help you get set up with all the necessary boat towing coverage.
-Be sure to review your policy's exclusions with your agent to determine if you need additional coverage.
+Be sure to review your policy's exclusions with your agent to determine if you need additional coverage, such as a boat insurance towing endorsement.

 How Does Boat Towing Insurance Work?